Galileo88/Galileos-Planet-Pack/README.md

 1. For an extension to the Kerbal Space Center (fuel tanks, roads, cars, trees, the whole shebang), the third-party mod [Kerbal Konstructs](https://github.com/GER-Space/Kerbal-Konstructs/releases) must be downloaded and installed.
 Use the latest version developed for 1.3.1.

-2. If KSC++ in used combination with a one of the scaled versions of GPP, the third-party mod [KKtoSD](https://forum.kerbalspaceprogram.com/index.php?/topic/162782-wip130-kktosd/) must be downloaded and installed.
+2. If KSC++ in used combination with a one of the scaled versions of GPP, [KKtoSD](https://forum.kerbalspaceprogram.com/index.php?/topic/162782-wip130-kktosd/) must be downloaded and installed.

 ## Sigma Replacements